akashreddy-ops/SNAKE_GAME/README.md

 ---

 ## 📄 License
 This project is open-source under the **MIT License**.
-Feel free to use, learn from, and modify
+Feel free to use, learn from, and modify.